jasperlinsen/somethinghere-templating/README.md

 ### Editor Roadmap

+- Potentially include the editor default JSON in the `njks` file using a `{# json #}` header.
 - Make editing more comfortable (not just basic inputs).
 - Add the possibility to predefine the type of input to allow and use in `predefined`:

 	portfolio.list = { title: 'My Title', content: 'my Content' }
-	portfolio.list.content = 'html';
+	portfolio.list.content = 'wysiwyg';

 (the above would make the content an HTML editor.
-This will only work if the value of the key is a string and not an object, so every specific editor would need to be defined there separately.
+This will only work if the value of the key is a string and not an object, so every specific type would need to be defined there separately.)